Food Security is National Security

 Food systems are critical infrastructure.

 Other systems of comparable importance, banking, energy, airline travel and telecommunications, are governed with explicit rules to prevent cascading failure.
+Food production is not.

 Design the system to survive stress, not merely perform under ideal conditions.